anonymous3141/anonymous3141.github.io/_posts/2021-07-28-Transfer-Learning.md

 ### Edit:
 Oh wait I am actually dumb lol I forgot to read images via PIL (pillow) so Im totally reading in the range [0,255] rather than [0,1] which is actually what normalisation assumes lololololol.
+I have now redone the experiment with proper normalisation, and the improvements where marked.
+Still though, logistic regression did not differ overly from a 3 layer neural network :

+- Logistic Regression scored 1462/1752
+- A 3 layer neural network with layer sizes 4096-128-5 scored 1472/1752
+- An SVM without much tuning (just the regularization) was also tried and scored 1455/1752

+Thus, all 3 approaches have accuracies around 83%.